silviaperelli/Anonymization_EA_CEP_thesis/README.md

 - `/src/main/java/jgea/query/MainQueryGeoLife.java` for the **GeoLife** datasets

 The analysis query must be consistent with the dataset used in the experiment.
-Only one analysis query should be active at a time, and it is selected directly in the problem definition classes (`StreamAnonymizationProblem.java` and `StreamAnonymizationProblem_2Objectives.java`) by adapting the corresponding code sections.
+Only one analysis query should be active at a time, and it is selected directly in the problem definition classes (`StreamAnonymizationProblem.java`, `StreamAnonymizationProblem_2Objectives.java` and `StreamAnonymizationProblem_2ObjectivesPerf.java`) by adapting the corresponding code sections.

 Baseline execution on the original stream from `StreamAnonymizationProblem.java`: